nanocosmos/documentation-net/docs/cloud/analytics-introduction.md

 nanoStream Analytics provides three levels of information.

 1. **General information** about usage, traffic volume, countries, customers, IP’s and world map overview on ingest/playout
 2. **Business intelligence**, conclusions about several aggregated metrics.
-Example: Tagging: you can “tag” your live streams by topics or events and then query them from the Analytics dashboard.
+Example: Tagging: you can “tag” your live streams by topics or events and then query them from the Analytics Dashboard.
 Or you want insight on how certain countries perform compared to each other. by using the country filter.
 3. **Customers enabled for H5Live metrics** will get additional insight and details about the player clients: we show H5Live player information like OS/browser, max concurrent viewers, play buffer ratio, startup time, player error codes and other events like buffer play ratio and latency, both shown as graphs and on a world map

 :::tip info